 That is determined by following rules setup by the user.
 The algorithm for routing ACD calls can work in a few different ways.
 ACD systems can consider the incoming phone number or line, traffic volume, wait or hold times, time of day/day of week, special customer details, and the skills or departments needed to handle the call.
 The ACD (or the virtual ACD) takes all of this information into consideration, scans it against the rules that have been configured, and makes an educated decision about where the call should be directed.

-6 Common Strategies For A Call Distributor System
+6 Common Strategies For An Automatic Call Distribution System

 There are several methods for call distribution.
 Which one is best can vary by call centre, department, or even by campaign.
 We’ll discuss some of the more common ACD routing tactics: